davidmerrick/partymode/README.md

 # autobuzzer

 Service that auto-buzzes people into my building when enabled, otherwise forwards to my phone.
 Uses [Twilio](https://www.twilio.com/).
+Written in Kotlin as an AWS Lambda function.

 # Usage